Skip to main content

 2. You can weight paths to determine which path the consumer takes in case of a tie.

-Configure Reporting
+Configure reporting

 1. Question Analytics shows which screens have form fields and the type of each form field.